Materials

 staff examined the level of mercury contained in each light

-bulb of the 30,000 plus presently used in the building.
+bulb of the 22,000 presently used in the building.

 By exploring options with our vendors, the building staff